 Reusable paint is given away at no charge through the Paint Reuse program to consumers to be used for its originally intended purpose.
-In 2015, 142 collection sites participated in the Paint Reuse program, representing 66% of all collection sites.
-Approximately 2.5% of the total volume of paint collected in 2015 was reused through the Paint Reuse program.
-Users of the Program included individuals, community organizations, theatres and anti-graffiti programs.
-Many consumers obtained information about the Paint Reuse program through the RCBC Materials Exchange program.9
+Approximately 2.8% of the total volume of paint collected in 2016 was reused through the Paint Reuse program.
+Paint Reuse is high on the pollution prevention hierarchy and also provides economic efficiencies for the Program.